invisibledrygoods/GivenWhenUnity/README.md

             Given("it deals 3 'damage' in collisions")
                 .And("a butthead with 5 hp is nearby") .When("it collides with the butthead")
-                .ThenWithin("3 frames", "the butthead should have 2 hp");
+                .ThenWithin("3 frames", "the butthead should have 2 hp") .Because("it should follow basic expected behaviour");

             Given("it deals 1 'damage' in collisions")
                 .And("it is destroyed after dealing")
                 .And("a butthead with 5 hp is nearby") .When("it collides with the butthead")
-                .ThenWithin("3 frames", "it should be destroyed");
+                .ThenWithin("3 frames", "it should be destroyed")
+                .Because("it should be destroyed after dealing when destroyAfterDealing is true");

             Given("it deals 1 'damage' in collisions")
                 .And("it is deactivated after dealing")
                 .And("a butthead with 5 hp is nearby") .When("it collides with the butthead")
-                .ThenWithin("3 frames", "it should be deactivated");
+                .ThenWithin("3 frames", "it should be deactivated")
+                .Because("it should be deactivated after dealing if deactivateAfterDealing is true");
         }

         public void ItDeals____InCollisions(float amount, string source)